ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 ## 7.5.
 System and Application Logging on EC2

 * CloudWatch and CloudWatch Logs cannot natively capture data inside an instance.
 * CloudWatch Agent (similar to Nagios agent) is required for OS visible data.
 It sends this data into CW For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
 The CW agent needs to know what information to inject into CW and CW Logs.
+  * CW Agent can also be installed on on-prem servers to allow data to be pushed to the CW dashboard.

 Log examples: